zamanianlab/ZamanianLabDocs/docs/pipelines_server.md

 ## 2. Docker

 We will user Docker to establish consistent environments (containers) for our established pipelines.
 We will maintain Docker images on [Docker Hub](https://hub.docker.com/orgs/zamanianlab) under the organization name 'zamanianlab'.
 These images can be directly loaded from Docker Hub in our CHTC submit scripts.
+The Dockerfiles used to create these images should be maintained in our [GitHub Docker Repo](https://github.com/zamanianlab/Docker Install).
 Install [Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/install/) and create a Dockerhub account to be associated with our organization Docker Hub (zamanianlab).

 ### Building Docker Images

 1. Create a lab Docker Hub repo (e.g., zamanianlab/chtc-rnaseq)

-2. Create Dockerfile and auxillary (e.g., yaml) files in a folder
+2. Create Dockerfile and auxillary (e.g., yaml) files in a folder with the repo name in the [Docker GitHub repo](https://github.com/zamanianlab/Docker Install).

     The Dockerfile provides instructions to build a Docker image.
 In this case, we are starting with the official miniconda Docker image and then installing necessary conda packages into this image.
 You can search for existing Docker images on [Docker Hub](https://hub.docker.com/orgs/zamanianlab) to build on, instead of starting from scratch.